achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

            h.johnson

-   g.remove low variance data by using VarianceThreshold
+   g.remove low variance feature by using VarianceThreshold

    h.same variable in feature then remove feature